KentonW16/ECM_Final-project-kenton-thomas/README.md

 	-  Time moving and color read recorded for each step, to allow the buggy to retrace its path

 ### Flow Chart
+Below is a flowchart demonstrating the logic flow of the buggy's operation

 ![code_flowchart](gifs/code_flowchart.jpg)